Thirumurugan7/BTC-fusion/README.md

-# 🌉 CrossChain Bridge
+# 🏆 Your Boy Satoshi

-**Revolutionary Bitcoin ↔ Ethereum Cross-Chain Swaps with Real HTLC Implementation**
+**Revolutionary Bitcoin ↔ Ethereum Cross-Chain Bridge with Real HTLC Implementation**

 ## 🚀 Overview

-CrossChain Bridge is a novel extension of 1inch Fusion+ that enables seamless cross-chain swaps between Bitcoin and Ethereum networks.
-Built with real Hash Time Lock Contracts (HTLC) and actual blockchain integration.
+Your Boy Satoshi is a novel extension of 1inch Fusion+ that enables seamless cross-chain swaps between Bitcoin and Ethereum networks.
+Built with real Hash Time Lock Contracts (HTLC) and actual blockchain integration, this project brings Satoshi's vision of peer-to-peer electronic cash into the modern DeFi ecosystem.

 ## ✨ Features